loic-combis/swipable/README.md

 /// Defines the strength needed for a card to be swiped.
 /// The bigger, the easier it is to swipe. final double threshold;

+/// @param horizontalSwipe [bool]
+/// To enable or disable the swipe in horizontal direction.
+/// defaults to true.
+final bool horizontalSwipe;

+/// @param verticalSwipe [bool]
+/// To enable or disable the swipe in vertical direction.
+/// defaults to true.
+final bool verticalSwipe;
 ```

 ## Author